vaibruce/I2C_Communication_using_Arduino/README.md

 ### Usage

 - **Master Commands**: Send commands via the Serial Monitor to control specific slave Arduinos.
-Each command should include the slave’s I2C address and the action (e.g., `5ON` to turn on a device connected to the slave with address 5).
+Each command should include the slave’s I2C address and the action
 - **Slave Responses**: Each slave Arduino can send back data or status updates to the master based on the command it receives.

 ## Code Overview